 It is an easy legend to believe because the 40,000 plus pillars resemble stone steps leading out over the sea.
 It’s so perfectly formed and beautifully crafted it makes it hard not to believe in the legend.
 We could easily imagine a bridge across the sea.

-Tip: Stay at the Causeway hotel to explore the stones in peace.
-All tour buses arrive at mid day, but you can visit the centre from dawn to dusk.
+- Tip: Stay at the Causeway hotel to explore the stones in peace and quiet.
+All tour buses arrive at 10 am, but you can visit the centre from dawn to dusk.
 We explored at both sunrise and sunset and each time we shared the Giants Causeway with only two other people.
 Check reviews and rates on TripAdvisor

 This quiet village is now famous for being featured in Game of Thrones when Theon Greyjoy landed in the harbor of his homeland the Iron Islands.
 However, this is really worth the stop regardless if you are GOT fan, to walk out to the coast and witness the fearsome waves crashing against the large rocks and jagged coast.